 It’s important to be open and honest with your provider about your symptoms.

 Some people may feel embarrassed or ashamed.
+This is totally understandable.

-But it’s necessary to relay all symptoms so that your provider can make an accurate diagnosis and lead you to the best treatment possible.
+However, it’s necessary to relay all symptoms so that your provider can make an accurate diagnosis and lead you to the best treatment possible.